cyberrumor/ammo/README.md

 # Usage with non-obvious mods like FOMODs
 - Download the mod to your ~/Downloads folder.
-- Launch oom and install the mod with `install <download index>`.
-Close oom.
+- Launch ammo and install the mod with `install <download index>`.
+Close ammo.
-- check ~/.local/share/oom/your_game_name/mods/your_mod_name
+- check ~/.local/share/ammo/your_game_name/mods/your_mod_name
 - Inside that dir, create a `Data` folder.
 - Move the contents of the folders of your choice inside the new Data folder.
 - Delete all the folders besides the Data folder.
-- Launch oom, activate the mod and commit.
+- Launch ammo, activate the mod and commit.

 # Disclaimer
 - I waive all liability.
 Use at your own risk.